ROTH IRAs vs. TRADITIONAL IRAs

 1. Tax deductions

-With Traditional IRAs you can generally take a tax deduction each year for however much you contribute (see if you can deduct your Traditional IRA contributions).
-For example, if your income is $50,000 but you contribute $5,000 to a Traditional IRA, then you only get taxed on $45,000 of income.
-If your tax bracket is 22%, then that saves you $1,100 in taxes ($5,000 x 22%).
+With Traditional IRAs you can generally take a tax deduction each year for whatever dollar amount you contribute (see if you can deduct your Traditional IRA contributions).
+For example, if your income is $50,000 and you contribute $5,000 to a Traditional IRA, you would only be taxed on $45,000 of income.
+If your tax bracket is 22%, that saves $1,100 in taxes ($5,000 x 22%).

 There is no upfront tax deduction for Roth IRA contributions.
 In the above example if you had instead contributed $5,000 to a Roth IRA you’d still pay taxes on the full $50,000 of income.